PragyaMaroti/healthbot/Progess.md

   Traininng phase is still goin on.
   Manya installed RASA again on Ubantu, after trying it on Windows and google collab.
 Version 2.80 was installed.
   Pragya and Akansha working on RASA on Windows.
+  Bot successfully interacted on command promt on pragya's system.
   Akansha been working on custom action.
   APIs part being handled by Pragya.